 What we’re doing

-We helped shape the new ‘soft opt-out’ system of organ donation in Wales when it was introduced, giving oral evidence to the Welsh Assembly Government Committee Inquiry that led to the change.
-We have been campaigning for similar changes elsewhere.
+- We helped shape the new opt-out system of organ donation in Wales and England giving oral evidence to the Welsh Assembly Government Committee Inquiry and the Department for Health and Social Care.

 We have also worked, on a more ad hoc basis, on a number of other ethical issues in recent years – for instance, the reburial of historic human remains and on forced marriage.
-We are also a member of a number of campaigns that are ethical in nature, such as Make Poverty History, the Climate Coalition, End Child Poverty, and the Jubilee Debt Campaign.
+We are also a member of a number of campaigns that are ethical in nature, such as the Climate Coalition and End Child Poverty.
 Campaigning in these areas is generally taken forward by Humanists UK-affiliated group Humanists for a Better World.

 Humanists UK consults with its members on scientific and ethical issues.
 We welcome your comments on these subjects, which help us to form our policy and campaigns.